Scrappyz/Utilities/docs/path/Enums/Traversal.md

 | NonRecursive | will not traverse subdirectories (default) |
 | Recursive | will traverse subdirectories |

+Specifies what type of filesystem traversal to use.

 ## Example
 ```
 #include <iostream>